DataDog/browser-sdk/developer-extension/README.md

 3. In Chrome, load the `developer-extension/dist` folder as an unpacked extension.

-- After you make a change, you can right-click on the extension UI and “Reload frame”
+4. After you make a change, right-click on the extension UI and “Reload frame”.